Submanifolds that are level sets of solutions to a second-order elliptic PDE: The case of a compact level set

 We shall next prove that one can use Lemma~\ref{L.LM} on better-than-uniform approximation to find a global solution $u$ of the equation such that $L$ is diffeomorphic to a union of connected components of $u^{-1}(c)$.
 This makes use of Remark~\ref{R.Thom} on the topological stability theorem, from which it stems that, given any component $L_b$ and any positive constant $\ep_0$, there is a positive constant $\de_b$ such that for any function $u$ with $\|u-v\|_{C^p(\Om_b)}<\de_b$ one can find a diffeomorphism $\Phi_b$ of $\RR^n$ with $\|\Phi_b-\id\|_{C^p(\RR^n)}<\ep_0$ mapping $L_b$ onto a connected component of $u^{-1}(c)$.
 It should be noticed that the saturation and gradient conditions of the stability theorem are obviously satisfied as a consequence of the gradient estimate $\nabla v_b\neq0$ on $L_b$ and the compactness of each component.
 One can also assume that $\Phi_b-\id$ is supported in a neighborhood $U_b$ of $\BOm_b$, with the sets $U_b$ pairwise disjoint (cf.\ Theorem~\ref{T.stab}).

-To complete the proof of the theorem, let us take a positive continuous function $\ep(x)$ which is smaller than $\de_b$ in each set $\BOm_b$.
+To complete the proof of the theorem, let us take a positive continuous function~$\ep(x)$ which is smaller than $\de_b$ in each set $\BOm_b$.
 By Lemma~\ref{L.LM} there is a function $u$ satisfying the equation $(\De-q)u=0$ in $\RR^n$ and the following $C^p$ better-than-uniform bound in the set $S$:

-By construction, $\Phi(L)$ is then a union of connected components of $u^{-1}(c)$, where the diffeomorphism $\Phi$ is defined as $\Phi(x):=\Phi_b(x)$ if $x$ belongs to some set $U_b$ and $\Phi(x):=x$ otherwise. \end{proof} \begin{remark} It is clear that the same proof works for a wider class of positive second-order operators, but we will not purse this issue here.
+By construction, $\Phi(L)$ is then a union of connected components of $u^{-1}(c)$, where the diffeomorphism $\Phi$ is defined as $\Phi(x):=\Phi_b(x)$ if $x$ belongs to some set $U_b$ and $\Phi(x):=x$ otherwise. \end{proof} \begin{remark} It is clear that the same proof works for a wider class of positive second-order operators, but we will not pursue this issue here.
 The case of the equation $(\De+k^2)u=0$, considered in Question~\ref{Q.2} in the context of joint level sets, can also be easily dealt with.
 To construct the local solution having a zero set diffeomorphic to $L$, it suffices to consider the first Dirichlet eigenfunction $v_b$ of each domain $\Om_b$, which satisfies $(\De+\la_b)v_b=0$ for some constant $\la_b>0$, and to apply suitable dilations and rigid motions to the functions $v_b$.
-With this starting point, one can apply the ideas of the proof of Theorem~\ref{T.appendix} to show the existence of a solution of the equation $(\De+k^2)u=0$ in $\RR^n$ such that $\Phi(L)$ is a union of connected components of $u^{-1}(0)$, but it should be noticed that in this case the diffeomorphism $\Phi$ is not granted to be close to the identity. \end{remark}
+With this starting point, one can apply the ideas of the proof of Theorem~\ref{T.appendix} to show the existence of a solution of the equation $(\De+k^2)u=0$ in $\RR^n$ such that $\Phi(L)$ is a union of connected components of $u^{-1}(0)$, but it should be noticed that in this case the diffeomorphism $\Phi$ is not granted to be close to the identity. \end{remark} \begin{remark} Theorem~\ref{T.appendix} can be readily combined with Theorem~\ref{T.1} to deal with compact and noncompact components for the equation $(\De-k^2)u=0$ at the same time, when $k\neq0$. \end{remark}

 To illustrate Theorem~\ref{T.appendix}, let us consider the following easy application:

 \begin{example} There is a function satisfying $\De u=u$ in $\RR^3$ whose zero set contains all the compact surfaces, that is, has a component of genus $g$ for all nonnegative integers $g$ (cf.\ Figure~\ref{F.dim2}).
 This is an obvious consequence of Theorem~\ref{T.appendix}, as there is a countable number of compact surfaces modulo diffeomorphism (indeed, they are customary labeled by their genus). \end{example}